inxiti/configs/README.md

 # Configuration and Dot Files (Lorwyn/Shadowmoor/Morningtide)

-These files are for my personal systems Lorwyn, Shadowmoor, and Morningtide.
+These configuration files are for my personal systems Lorwyn, Shadowmoor, and Morningtide.